vippsas/feedapi-spec/SPEC.md

 very familiar with ZeroEventHub; therefore no attempt is made at explaining concepts.

+## Versioning

+[ZeroEventHub](https://github.com/vippsas/zeroeventhub/blob/main/SPEC.md) is considered "version 1" of this protocol, and this spec is considered "version 2".

+FeedAPI server and client libraries are expected to support *both* versions for a longer period of time; with the exception that the multiple-partition-per-call feature of version 1 is unused and will remain unused.
+I.e., `cursor0=..&cursor1=..` has never been used and should never be used.

+#### Protocol negotiation

+FeedAPI clients should start with a simple `GET` to the FeedAPI endpoint without any arguments.
+For version 1 (ZeroEventHub) this should result in a 400 error (ErrNoCursors); for version 2 the result will be the discovery endpoint JSON payload documented below.

+In the events fetch endpoint, the presence of the argument `?partition=` indicates that the client is using FeedAPI version 2.

 ## Endpoint name

 FeedAPI is using RPC over HTTP.
 All communication for a given